FoodyFood/dynamic-react-dashboard/README.md

 # Dynamic React Dashboard

-I used this to learn how to connect a websocket to a dashboard.
+I used this to learn how to connect a dashboard to a websocket.

 i wanted the dashboard to be able to dynamically alter it's contents depending on what it got from the websocket.

-As a final challange, be able to sent selctions and actions the user names back through the websocoket.
+As a final challange, be able to sent selctions and actions the user makes back through the websocoket.

 ## Preview